Fantom-Factory/afIoc/readme.md

 ## Terminology

 A **service** is a Fantom class whose instances are created and managed by IoC.
 It ensures only a single instance is created for the whole application or thread.
 Services are identified by a unique ID (usually the qualified class name).
 Services must be defined in a **module**.
-Services may solicit, and be instantiated with, configuration data defined in multiple modules.
+Services may solicit, and be instantiated with, configuration data defined by multiple modules.

 A **dependency** is any class instance or object that a service depends on.
 A dependency may or may not be a service.
 Non service dependencies are managed by user defined [dependency providers](http://repo.status302.com/doc/afIoc/DependencyProvider.html).